Five things to watch: Spurs vs. Heat

-SAN ANTONIO — The San Antonio Spurs (7-18) will visit the Miami Heat (12-14) as the team will meet for the first time this season.
-Their second matchup this season will be in Mexico City.
+SAN ANTONIO — The San Antonio Spurs (9-19) will face the Miami Heat (15-15) as both teams will be taking part in the NBA Mexico City Game 2022.

 GAME REWIND

-The Spurs are coming off a 118-109 home win over the Houston Rockets.
-The team also snapped their 11-game losing skid.
-It was their longing losing skid this season.
+The Spurs are coming off a 128-112 home loss versus the Trail Blazers.

-Keldon Johnson had 32 points and seven rebounds to lead the team while Tre Jones added 26 points.
-Romeo Langford finished with 11 points and five assists while Charles Bassey recorded 10 points and four blocks off the bench.
+Keldon Johnson had 25 points and seven rebounds to lead the team while Doug McDermott added 14 points.
+Tre Jones finished with 10 points and six assists while Devin Vassell recorded 13 points off the bench.

-"It was definitely a team effort tonight.
-I can't take all the joy.
-They put me in good situations to be successful.
-Coach [Popovich] puts me in good situations to be successful," Johnson said following the game against the Rockets.

-“The last couple of days, we spent working on just defense.
-I think that the message got across.
-These guys showed that it carried over from two days of practice into the game today.
-I think losing helps you gain that focus," said Gregg Popovich on the team's defense against Houston.
+"Mostly the story of the game is that we spotted them a half and then we came to play," Gregg Popovich said.
+"This first half I thought we were pretty dead at both ends of the floor.
+Not a lot of 'oomph' and 'juice' and that sort of thing.
+But coming out of the second half we did a good job.
+You can't spot a team like that who can score they way they do a half, that's for sure."

 INJURY REPORT